Csc32/English-Senteces-Generator/README.md

 ## TODO:

 - [x] Add the loader
-- [x] Deploy de project
+- [x] Deploy project
 - [ ] Create a landing page explaining the project
-- [ ] Add a history about the sentences generated
+- [ ] Add a history of the sentences generated

 #### This is all until the moment